-Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best of breed threat protection for your cloud workloads running in Azure.
-It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
-It provides both east-west and north-south traffic inspection.
-To learn what's east-west and north-south traffic, see East-west and north-south traffic.
+Azure Firewall is a cloud-native, intelligent network firewall security service that offers top-tier threat protection for your Azure cloud workloads.
+It is a fully stateful firewall as a service, featuring built-in high availability and unlimited cloud scalability.
+Azure Firewall inspects both east-west and north-south traffic.
+To understand these traffic types, see east-west and north-south traffic.

-Azure Firewall is offered in three SKUs: Standard, Premium, and Basic.
+Azure Firewall is available in three SKUs: Basic, Standard, and Premium.

-Azure Firewall Basic is intended for small and medium size (SMB) customers to secure their Azure cloud
+Azure Firewall Basic is designed for small and medium-sized businesses (SMBs) to secure their Azure cloud environments.
+It provides essential protection at an affordable price.

 Supports Threat Intel alert mode only

-Fixed scale unit to run the service on two virtual machine backend instances
+Fixed scale unit with two virtual machine backend instances

 Recommended for environments with an estimated throughput of 250 Mbps

-You can use Azure Firewall Manager to centrally manage Azure Firewalls across multiple subscriptions.
-Firewall Manager uses firewall policy to apply a common set of network/application rules and configuration to the firewalls in your tenant.
+Azure Firewall Manager allows you to centrally manage Azure Firewalls across multiple subscriptions.
+It uses firewall policies to apply a common set of network and application rules and configurations to the firewalls in your tenant.

 Describe how Azure Firewall protects Azure Virtual Network resources, including the Azure Firewall features, rules, deployment options, and administration with Azure Firewall Manager.